If you ask this question to a group of procurement professionals from different organizations, you will probably get the following answer: it depends.

 A third approach would be a hybrid procurement system supported by “affordable ERP technology” and a small team of two to three commodity specialists.
 Separation of responsibilities will ensure adequate operational support as well as strategic focus on small number of key commodities.
 By “doing things right” or “doing the right thing” depending on the situation, this procurement organization will find the right balance between both strategies.
 While both approaches are critical to success, tell us what works best for your organization.

 This is a guest post by Omar Khan.
-If you’re interested in sharing your knowledge with Procurement Sense readers please contact us.
+If you’re interested in sharing your knowledge with Spend Culture readers please contact us.